Death toll in northeast Nigeria attack rises to 85

-MAIDUGURI, Nigeria (Reuters) - An attack by suspected Islamist Boko Haram insurgents on a northeast Nigerian village on Monday killed 85 people, up from 40 previously reported, officials said on Tuesday.
+MAIDUGURI, Nigeria, Jan 28 (Reuters) - An attack by suspected Islamist Boko Haram insurgents on a northeast Nigerian village on Monday killed 85 people, up from 40 previously reported, officials said on Tuesday.

 Boko Haram wants to impose sharia (Islamic law) on a country split roughly equally between Christians and Muslims.
 It has killed thousands over the past four and a half years and is considered the biggest security risk in Africa’s top oil exporting state and second largest economy after South Africa.